Report from the first International Rights of Nature Tribunal

 6. Condor Mirador Mining, Ecuador, presented by Nathaly Yépez, Ecuador (video in Spanish, case notes and slides in English)

-8. The Global Issue of Climate Change, presented by Pablo Solón, Bolivia (video in Spanish, case notes and slides in English and Spanish)
+8. False Solutions to Climate Change, presented by Pablo Solón, Bolivia (video in Spanish, case notes and slides in English and Spanish)

-9. Carlos Pérez Guartambel, President of the Confederation of Peoples of Kichwa Nationality in Ecuador, provided testimony (video in Spanish) giving testimony regarding his recent actions in Ecuador as a Defender of Nature, the reasons for his actions and their consequences.
+9. Defenders of Nature and Mother Earth, presented by Carlos Pérez Guartambel, President of the Confederation of Peoples of Kichwa Nationality in Ecuador, provided testimony (video in Spanish) giving testimony regarding his recent actions in Ecuador as a Defender of Nature, the reasons for his actions and their consequences.

 The Prosecutor for the Earth then summed up the nine cases (video in Spanish) and called on the judges to admit all of the cases.
 The panel of judges then reported back on their findings, considering each case in turn, as follows: